 Debtors and creditors can both apply for instalment orders.

-If the court has ordered that you owe money to a creditor, and you have looked at your finances and decided that you can afford to repay a certain amount of money, applying for an instalment order may have some advantages for you.
+If the court has ordered that you owe money to a creditor, and you can afford to repay it, applying for an instalment order may have some advantages for you.

 If a court grants your application for an instalment order, and you keep making the payments, the creditor cannot take any other action.